nosarious/HE_Mesh/README.md

 ## Build-of-the-day HE_Mesh (2016/01/19)

-Download a recent built here: http://www.wblut.com/hemesh.zip.
+Download a recent built here: http://www.wblut.com/hemesh/hemesh20160119.zip.

 ## License

 HE_Mesh, with the below exceptions, is dedicated to the public domain.
-To the extent possible under law, I, Frederik Vanhoutte, have waived all copyright and related or neighboring rights to HE_Mesh 2014.
+To the extent possible under law, I, Frederik Vanhoutte, have waived all copyright and related or neighboring rights to HE_Mesh.
 This work is published from Belgium.
 (http://creativecommons.org/publicdomain/zero/1.0/)

 The following classes are subject to the license agreement of their original authors, included in the source file: